Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 6

 Knicks Players to Watch

-- Josh Hart is averaging 9.8 points, 7.8 rebounds and 3.8 assists per contest, making 52.9% of his shots from the field.
+- Josh Hart gives the Knicks 9.8 points, 7.8 rebounds and 3.8 assists per contest.
+He also averages 1.2 steals and 0.3 blocked shots.

 Top Performers (Last 10 Games)